vica781/Weather_Info_CLI/README.md

 I would like to thank:

-- My mentor, the Supergirl Koko, for all the encouragement, advices, help and expertise.
+- My mentor Brian Macharia for all the encouragement, advices, help and expertise.
-- My colleagues from the Code Institute who tested my code and gave me some wonderful feedback.
+- Tomislav Dukez - my dear friend and colleague from the Code Institute - for his endless support and help.
-- To my inner circle, who are secretly following my ongoing coding adventure.
+- My family and friends for their support and encouragement.

 [Back to the top ⇧](#weather-info-app)